loveencounterflow/cxltx-styles/README.md

 ![](https://raw.githubusercontent.com/loveencounterflow/cxltx-styles/master/art/Screen%20Shot%202014-03-26%20at%2001.47.44.png)

-The origin and direction of ascending values is indicated by the arrow; observe how each text box comes with one or two 'struts' (the blue bars) that regulate the box heights.
+The coordinate system origin and the direction of ascending values is indicated by the arrow; observe how each text box comes with one or two 'struts' (the blue bars) that regulate the box heights.
 You can see how `\paRight` produces a flush right text against the `x = 40mm` vertical, while `\paLeft` is flush left and `paCenter` centers the text horizontally so the 40mm mark lands smack in the middle.
 No surprises here, which is really the purpose of this package!

 <!-- ................................................................................................... -->